COMBASE/cloud-api-v3-js-client/docs/PointsOfSaleApi.md

 <a name="getPointOfSaleReceipts"></a>
 # **getPointOfSaleReceipts**
-> ResultListReceipt getPointOfSaleReceipts(accountId, pointOfSaleIdOrNumber, opts)
+> ResultListReceipt getPointOfSaleReceipts(koronaAccountId, pointOfSaleIdOrNumber, opts)

 lists all point of sale-related receipts